 You don’t need to watch undercover footage to know how factory farmed animals are reared and eventually killed, and you don’t need to be shown pictures to envision just how deplorable the living conditions are.
 The secret has been out for years, but cultural conditioning has normalized slaughter and allows consumers to look the other way without much hesitation.
 This new wave of willful ignorance is how the factory farm industry has been able to get away with such a profound level of cruelty without any regard for the impact it may have on consumer demand.
 (Hint: It doesn’t.)

 The question, then, shouldn’t so much be how the industry is capable of getting away with the systematic slaughter of billions of animals, because we already know.
 Instead, we should be asking why the rest of the world feels entitled to criticize the people of Yulin for consuming one kind of animal, when they’re guilty of the same degree of inhumanity.

 “We can’t plead ignorance, only indifference.
 Those alive today are the generations that came to know better.” – Eating Animals

 We’ve all heard the jokes, seen the memes, and, at the expense of someone else, likely poked fun of another’s dietary restrictions at some point in our life.
-Of course, no diet causes more controversy than the decision to become a vegetarian or a vegan.
+Of course, no diet causes more controversy than the decision to stop eating meat.